Child marriage in Afghanistan: Sharia law

 Islam, particularly the Sunni school of Hanafi, is central to Afghan culture.
 From the mid-18th to mid-19th century, Afghan society was mostly decentralized, leaving different ethnic groups to decide how they should practice and implement Hanafi principles.
 However, research has shown that family judges often made rulings that ignored the rights of women outlined in Sharia.

 Later, from 1880 to 1901, the Afghan ruler Amir Abd al-Rahman Khan created royal decrees based on Sharia which sought to eliminate child and forced marriage.
 Similarly, as ruler from 1901-1919, his son Amir Habibullah Khan kept the same legislation in place in order to advance the rights of women.

-From 1973-1978, President Muhammad Daoud passed legislation related to family law, which was based on the more liberal Maliki law, and Decree Number 7 outlawed child marriage for girls under 16 and boys under 18 years of age.
+From 1973 to 1978, President Muhammad Daoud passed legislation related to family law, which was based on the more liberal Maliki law, and Decree Number 7 outlawed child marriage for girls under 16 and boys under 18 years of age.
 Punishment for violators was also implemented, which included imprisonment for up to three years.